IliasAlmerekov/newshomepage/README.md

 ## Setup

+1. Ensure you are using **Node.js 20** or newer.
-1. Clone the repository and install dependencies:
+2. Clone the repository and install dependencies:

    ```bash
    npm install
    ```

-2. Create an `.env` file based on the variables described in [Environment variables](#environment-variables).
+3. Create an `.env` file based on the variables described in [Environment variables](#environment-variables).
-3. Start the development server:
+4. Start the development server:

    ```bash
    npm run dev